augustine24/Little-lemon-website/README.md

 # Little-lemon-website
-This is a django project I did in an assignment I had earning a certificate with the django web framework.
+This is a django project I did in an assignment I had earning a certificate with the django web framework through META and Coursera.